The label outlasted the job description

 Tech junkie that thrives under pressure.

-A lot of my work starts with a short message asking me to take a look at something.
-The useful part is what happened when those requests stopped becoming one-off fixes and started becoming systems a team could run.
+A lot of my work starts with a short message asking me to look at something.
+What matters is what happened when those requests stopped becoming one-off fixes and became systems a team could run.

 My LinkedIn profile still says it, verbatim, as of July 2026: "Tech junkie that thrives under pressure."
-It is a little awkward.
-That is probably why I still like it.
+It's a little awkward.
+That's probably why I still like it.

 It says the thing faster than a cleaned-up bio would.
 I like strange tools.
 I like taking things apart.
 I also tend to be the person people contact when a problem crosses too many boundaries to fit neatly in one job description.

-The request might be about an Archibus environment, a workspace that needs a better support path, an editor integration, an identity problem, an AI feature, or a release that needs to stop depending on one person's shell history.
+The request might be an Archibus environment, a workspace that needs a support path, an editor integration, an identity problem, an AI feature, or a release tied to one person's shell history.
 The technologies change.
-The work usually comes down to the same question: can I turn what I learn into something the next person can run, inspect, and repair?
+I keep asking the same question: can I turn what I learn into something the next person can run, inspect, and repair?

 The oldest local pieces I can still find are from 2024.
-I do not trust every file date because I moved the work between development environments several times.
+I don't trust every file date because I moved the work between development environments several times.
 The order is still obvious enough.
 The first pieces are scripts and small experiments around work that was easy to get wrong by hand.
 They made me faster.
-They did not unload anything.
+They didn't unload anything.

 Me

-The first serious Archibus research environment began as a hosting question.
+The first serious Archibus research environment started with a hosting question.
 I needed to know whether the application, database, identity layer, ingress, certificates, and backups could live together in Kubernetes.
 This was early research, so I worked through most of it directly: Bash scripts, Helm commands, manually applied manifests, and a lot of log reading.

-That was the right way to learn it.
-When I had to create the certificate, apply the manifest, follow the login redirect, and repair the deployment myself, the dependencies stopped being boxes in a diagram.
-I learned which step needed the previous step and how each layer failed when an assumption was wrong.
+I needed to do it that way.
+Creating the certificate, applying the manifest, following the login redirect, and repairing the deployment made the dependencies stop looking like boxes in a diagram.
+I learned which step needed the previous one and how each layer failed when an assumption was wrong.

-That was the pattern for a while.
-Learn the failure, write a helper, remember what the helper did, and become the person who could explain it when it stopped.
-I was automating the work while keeping most of the responsibility.
+For a while, that was the pattern: learn the failure, write a helper, remember what it did, and become the person who could explain it when it stopped.
+I was automating the steps without giving up much responsibility.

 Too many doors

-There was no clean jump from shell scripts to the current platform.
+There wasn't a clean jump from shell scripts to the current platform.
 I still have a

 folder called authentikhelm.
-It is basically a junk drawer for the middle.
+It's basically a junk drawer for the middle.
+It

 small tools, and abandoned paths sitting next to things that eventually shipped.